WE ARE STARTING A NEW PROJECT! ONLY $2500 GETS MORE WATER TO A NEW AREA!!!!

 Raising Dams to Provide Water and Save Wildlife

 The African Wildlife Conservation Project has a mission to bring relief to the animals and people of Africa.
-One project involves raising dams to provide reliable water sources for the wildlife in the Coutada.
+One project involves raising dams to provide reliable water sources for the wildlife in Coutada 9.
 This project has generated millions of gallons of water for the animals in the area.

 Early attempts to bring reliable water to the area were mostly in the form of solar powered wells.
 Those worked fine until poachers in the area stole the solar panels.
 The African Wildlife Conservation Project then shifted tactics to building and raising dams.
 This is more expensive than the solar powered wells but is turning out to be much more sustainable.